bvezilic/Variational-autoencoder/README.md

 of averaging loss per batch, the loss would always stay the same.
 However, when changed to *sum*, the reconstructions improved a lot.

+Training and sample can be seen in [notebook](https://github.com/bvezilic/Variational-autoencoder/blob/master/notebooks/train_and_eval.ipynb)

 ### Resources
 Original paper: